Chapos with curried ndengu

 This is the only thing I did different.
 When it was ready to serve I chopped up some dhania and folded it in

 and oh yeah!
-I topped the serving with a sprinkle of caramelised onions.
+I topped the serving with caramelised onions.
 Yum!